KDE/documentation-develop-kde-org/content/docs/plasma/scripting/api.md

 Desktops also inherit all the [**Containment properties**](#containments-desktops-and-panels).

+Global functions:

+- `array<Desktop> desktopsForActivity(string id)`: return all the
+  desktops associated to a specific activity id (one per physical screen).
+- `array<Desktop> desktops()`: returns an array of all desktops that currently exist.
+- `Desktop desktopById(int id)`: return an object representing the activity with the given id
+- `Desktop desktopForScreen(number screen[, number desktop])`:
+  returns an object representing the activity currently associated with the given screen and, optionally, the given desktop.

 Read-only properties:

+- Inherits `Containment.formFactor`
+- Inherits `Containment.screen`
+- Inherits `Containment.widgetIds`
+- Inherits `Applet.id`: the numerical instance id of this containment
+- Inherits `Applet.type`: the `X-KDE-PluginInfo-Name` of the containment
+- Inherits `Applet.version`
+- Inherits `Applet.configKeys`
+- Inherits `Applet.configGroups`
+- Inherits `Applet.globalConfigKeys`
+- Inherits `Applet.globalConfigGroups`

+Read-write properties:

 - `string wallpaperPlugin`: the wallpaper plugin to use with the Desktop.
   ```bash